Les Métamorphoses Clandestines

 Hamlet director's cut - Marc Beaupré (2016-2017) © Benoit Beaupré

-Located just steps from the bustling Boulevard Saint-Laurent, in the heart of Montreal, La Chapelle was founded in 1990.
-It is at once a creative space, a performance venue, and an organization dedicated to promoting the performing arts, supporting emerging artists and interdisciplinary and alternative forms.
+Located just steps away from the bustling Saint-Laurent Boulevard in the heart of Montreal, La Chapelle was founded in 1990.
+It is a creative space, a performance venue, and an organization dedicated to promoting the performing arts, with a focus on young artists and interdisciplinary and alternative forms of expression.

-La Chapelle's programming offers French and English theatre, contemporary dance, performance art, circus arts, music, and multidisciplinary works that transcend art forms.
+Its programming offers French- and English-language theater, dance, performances, circus arts, music, and multidisciplinary works that transcend art forms.

 35 years in a few words

-Founded by Richard Simas in May 1990, Théâtre La Chapelle quickly gained recognition for its contribution to the emergence of a generation of artists with hybrid practices, previously considered unclassifiable and rarely presented.
-This marked the beginning of growing public recognition.
+Founded by Richard Simas in May 1990, Théâtre La Chapelle quickly gained recognition for its contribution to the emergence of a generation of artists with hybrid practices, which until then had been considered unclassifiable and little known.
+This marked the beginning of growing recognition among the public, which has continued to grow ever since.
+In 2002, in order to be more in line with its multidisciplinary mandate, the venue changed its name to La Chapelle Scènes Contemporaines.

-The mandate continues with strength and conviction, infusing a lively and innovative spirit into the performing arts landscape, in Montreal and far beyond.
-The creation of new audience development programs allows unprecedented and inclusive access to an ever-expanding and diversifying audience.
+The mandate continues with conviction, breathing a lively and innovative spirit into the performing arts landscape in Montreal and beyond.
+The creation of new audience development programs allows for unprecedented and inclusive outreach to a broader and more diverse audience.

 La Chapelle is a crossroads for meetings and reflection, a catalyst for contemporary creation, a vehicle for showcasing the performing arts in all their diversity and complexity.